DEWETRON/TRION-SDK/docs/05_CommandApiReference/CommandApiReference.rst

 This command updates the board hardware to reflect all acquisition related logical settings.
-This includes the signal-routing on the PXI-plane (eg for synchronization purposes), configuring the hardware to the selected samplingrate and preparing the DMA-ring-buffer.
+This includes the signal-routing on the PXI-plane (eg for synchronization purposes), configuring the hardware to the selected sampling-rate and preparing the DMA-ring-buffer.